 - Passport: Please provide a clear, readable copy of the identification page of your passport

 - International Student Transfer Release Form (if currently studying in the USA)

 Students previously in attendance through ADCS at Saint Francis University who have interrupted their studies for financial or personal reasons do not need to submit another application form unless they have stopped out or had been withdrawn from the University for five years or more.
 Prior students wanting to continue their studies should contact ADCS for reactivation of their credentials or for more information.
-ADCS will process their request for readmission through the Provost's Office and other departments as appropriate.
+ADCS will process their request for readmission through Academic Affairs and other departments as appropriate.

 Students who are academically dismissed from the University may not reapply for admission for at least one calendar year, at which time the Academic Standing Committee will determine whether re-admission is granted or not.
 Further details can be found in the Academic Policy section of this catalog.

 Saint Francis University offers adult education courses and programs at the campus in Loretto, at the South Hills School of Business & Technology in Altoona, in Johnstown (check schedule for location), at the South Hills School of Business & Technology in State College, and online.
-Courses range from 15 week, one evening a week to online accelerated 7 week or Saturday, accelerated 7-week courses.
+Courses range from 15 week online or evening, 8-week evening one night a week to online accelerated 7 week, or Saturday accelerated 7-week courses.
 The accelerated courses are offered in two modules per semester so students can take classes module I and module II to maximize their time and credit generation.
 There are other course offerings and options during the summer session as well.
 Our courses fit every adult's busy lifestyle!

 College in High School